IonImpulse/IonImpulse/README.md

 - 📅 [Multi Schedule Viewer](https://github.com/IonImpulse/Multi-Schedule-Viewer), a small webapp created while school was still virtual.
 Made so that my siblings and parents could keep track of everyone else's schedules and not distrub each other while in class.
 Built using Javascript, HTML, and CSS.

 - 🦠 [Covid-19 Calculator](https://ionimpulse.github.io/History-Project-COVID-19-Website/), a website created for my high school history class right after the COVID-19 pandemic started.
-Using regression models in (this repo)[https://github.com/IonImpulse/History-Project-COVID19], it gives you a risk assessment based on your sex and age.
+Using regression models in [this repo](https://github.com/IonImpulse/History-Project-COVID19), it gives you a risk assessment based on your sex and age.
 Built using Javascript & Python.
 Deprecated.

 - 🧮 Education Timetable Solver, a program built to schedule class for my high school.
 Used various scheduling techniques, but being one of my first large projects, it was a bit of a learning experience, and mostly used brute-force solving methods.
 Built using Python.
 Deprecated.